omayma-alsaei/gel-pcg/README.md

    * export ANNOTSV=/resources/tools/apps/software/AnnotSV/

+- Make sure you have the following as the first line of the main script `#!/usr/bin/env tclsh`

 run the script as follows: `sh SV_filter.sh SVfile_paths.list`

 - Filter the generated files for ROIs using `SV_analysis.r`